Escaping The Build Trap

 Part I: Understanding the Build Trap

 Perri identifies four organizational types.
-Sales-led companies build whatever customers request, creating feature soup.
-Visionary-led companies depend on a single leader's vision, which can be powerful but fragile.
+Sales-led companies build whatever customers request, creating "feature soup" with no coherent vision.
+Visionary-led companies depend on a single leader's vision, which can be powerful but fragile and doesn't scale.
 Technology-led companies build impressive technology without clear market strategy.
 Product-led companies optimize for outcomes, align product strategy to goals, and prioritize projects that solve real customer problems while achieving business results.
 The goal is transformation into a product-led organization.

 Part II: The Role of Product Management

 Great product managers work with teams to create the right product balancing business needs with user problems.
 They own the "why" of what's built, connecting customer research, market research, business direction, experiment results, and data analysis to create product vision.
-Their core responsibility is reducing risk by focusing on learning, treating ideas as assumptions to validate through experimentation with a scientific mindset.
+Their core responsibility is reducing risk by focusing on learning.
+They treat ideas as assumptions to validate through experimentation with a scientific mindset.

 Part III: Strategy and Product Strategy

-Netflix illustrates effective strategy.
+The Netflix example illustrates effective strategy deployment.
 In 2007, two years into developing Roku (an internet-connected device), leadership killed the project.
 Why?
 It didn't align with their core vision: providing movies and TV shows in the most convenient way for customers.
-They partnered with Xbox instead, reaching more customers faster.
-This was only possible because Netflix had clear strategy, understood their vision, and empowered teams to find best solutions.
+Instead of building their own hardware, they partnered with Xbox, reaching more customers faster through existing platforms.
+This decision was only possible because Netflix had clear strategy, understood their vision, and empowered teams to find best solutions.
 When a better option emerged, they pivoted quickly because they were oriented around outcomes, not committed to specific outputs.

 Part IV: The Product Kata and Experimentation